-Input with specific sources shall be kept separated (segregated) from other compliant material from different sources and other material not sourced as compliant.
+Input from known specific sources shall be segregated from other compliant materials from different sources and other materials not sourced as compliant.

-Depending on the product's traceability level, additional claims will be available (see the Claims and Seal Use Standard).
+Depending on the product's traceability level, the Organisation can then add additional claims on the source of the product.
+See SP-04 - "Requirements for Claims and Seal Use" - for additional information on claims allowed.

-10.1.
-The core component of the output material produced shall be fully from a compliant material.

-Please refer to the definition of the core component above.
-The core component must come from a segregated supply chain (purchased as an already verified product) or must be fully assessed as compliant with due diligence.

-Input components from a mass balance system are not considered fully compliant and are not allowed inputs for the use of this model; e.g. for a chocolate drink mixing cocoa and milk, it is allowed that all the cocoa is compliant input and all the milk is input not verified as compliant.
+Requ irements Guidance 3.1.1.
+The core component of the output material produced shall be fully and entirely from a compliant material.
+Please refer to the definition of 'core component' in the "Terms and Definitions" section.
+The core component must come from a segregated supply chain (purchased as an already verified product) or must be fully assessed as compliant according to the due diligence requirements (SP-03 - "Supplier Management and Due Diligence Requirements").
+Input components from a mass balance system are not considered fully compliant and are not inputs allowed for the use of this model.
+For example, in the case of a chocolate drink mixing cocoa and milk, it is allowed that all the cocoa is compliant input and all the milk is not verified as compliant.
 However, it is not permitted to mix compliant cocoa with cocoa which is not verified as compliant.

-10.2.
+3.1.2.
 If applicable, each component of the same raw material as the core component shall be entirely compliant.

-It is not allowed to claim only one component when the product contains other components of the same raw material; e.g. in a wooden table, everything made from timber shall be compliant, even if there are several components (legs, core board, veneer...).
-However, other raw materials such as plastic, glass, metal may not be verified as compliant.
+It is not allowed to claim only one component when the product contains other components of the same raw material.
+For example, in a wooden table, everything made of timber shall be compliant, even if there are several components (legs, core board, veneer etc.).
+However, other raw materials, such as plastic, glass, metal, may not be verified as compliant.
+3.1.3.

-10.3.
 The Organisation clearly identifies products, including compliant component(s), at every step of storage and production.
 Products containing compliant components shall be physically identified and segregated from other products from the point of reception of the material up to the point of shipment.
-Identification shall be at the specific product level.

-It may include freeing machinery from other material/products prior to use, managing storage to identify and segregate verified products etc. It may include direct labelling of material, machines, storage areas etc.
+This may include freeing machinery from other materials/products before use, managing storage to identify and segregate verified products or other means of ensuring physical separation.
+It may include direct segregation marking or designation of material, machines and storage areas.
+3.1.4.

-10.4.
 Products, including component(s) with a specific claimed source or a pool of specific sources shall be kept separate from material with different sources at every step of storage and production.

-Recording and passing on information on the raw material source is optional.
+Recording and passing on information on the raw material source are optional.
 Organisations may choose to segregate products containing compliant components from a specific source to sell them with a claim on this source.

-Mixing products with a raw material of different sources is also allowed if the system allows for an accurate merging of such origin information and if the claim refers to the whole pool of sources.

-Products with components with claimed sources shall be kept separate from all other products, compliant or not, which have different sources not included in the final claim; e.g. chocolate beverages with compliant cocoa from country A shall be segregated from compliant cocoa from country B and from cocoa not verified as compliant to apply a claim including the source of cocoa as country A.
+Products with components with claimed sources shall be kept separate from all other products, compliant or not, which have different sources not included in the final claim.
+For example, chocolate beverages with compliant cocoa from country A shall be segregated from compliant cocoa from country B and from cocoa not verified as compliant to apply a claim including the source of cocoa as being from country A.

-11. Mass balance model
+3.2.
+Mass balance model